dotnet/docs/docs/core/tools/using-ci-with-cli.md

 It's possible to install a specific version of .NET Core SDK, see [example appveyor.yml](https://github.com/dotnet/docs/blob/master/appveyor.yml) for more info.

-In the example, the .NET Core SDK binaries are downloaded, unzipped in a subdirectory and added to `PATH` env var.
+In the example, the .NET Core SDK binaries are downloaded, unzipped in a subdirectory and added to `PATH` environment variable.

 A build matrix can be added to run integration tests with multiple version of the .NET Core SDK.